michaeldougal/michaeldougal.github.io/my-project/docs/api.md

 ```

 ### Everything else
-All other modules should be placed in the `lib` folder, or any other custom folders that you create.
-Note that by default, Order will only recognize top-level modules in a folder, but those can be buried as many folders deep as you'd like.
+All other modules can be placed in the provided `lib` folder or any other custom folders that you create.

 ### File paths
 There are three top-level directories by default: